 PRO TIP: If you’re someone who wants to be contacted as an Instagram Influencer, include your email or contact info so people know how to get in touch with you.

 Step Three: Connect a Website To Your Instagram

-Adding a URL to your instagram page isn’t rocket science.
+Adding a URL to your Instagram page isn’t rocket science.
+But it’s important!

 How To Use Instagram For Marketing

-What Type of Images Should You Share On Instagram?
+What Type of Photos Should You Share On Instagram?

 Here are a few types of posts you should share on Instagram: